 Whether you treat Labor Day as a time to honor workers or your last chance to wear white for the year, the day is worth celebrating.
 The holiday is a day off for many Americans, but not everyone knows why it lands on a Monday each year.
-If you're enjoying a three-day weekend in September 2021, you have activists and politicians to thank.
+If you're enjoying a three-day weekend this September, you have activists and politicians to thank.

 According to Bustle, Labor Day's origins can be traced back to Tuesday, September 5, 1882.
 On that date, workers' rights activists organized the first Labor Day parade in New York, demanding more pay for fewer hours.
 Labor Day was celebrated on September 5 again the following year, and in 1884, the Central Labor Union decided to move the holiday to the first Monday in September.